tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

   they are meant to be reloaded (fetched from shikimori) but it doesn't
-  happen: `:DOWN` message is not received in user rate store registry yet => agent's record is still present in ETS table => user rates are not reloaded because agent is still running according to this lookup in ETS table - and user rates are reloaded only if agent is not running (reloading user rates in turn starts the agent and saves its PID in ETS table which prevents user rates from reloading upon receiving the
+  happen: `:DOWN` message is not received in user rate store registry yet => agent's record is still present in ETS table => user rates are not reloaded because agent is still running according to the lookup in ETS table - and user rates are reloaded only if agent is not running (reloading user rates in turn starts the agent and saves its PID in ETS table which prevents user rates from reloading upon receiving the